LenekyRadish/LenekyRadish/README.md

 #### ACS Research⚡:
-This summer, I got the amazing opportunity to do computational electrocatalysis research at Boise State University!
+This summer, I got the amazing opportunity to do computational electrocatalysis research at my local university!